withoutminh/HTLVN-Map/README.md

 # HTLVN's Map

-The map of Vietnam's provinces across the North, Central, and South regions on the HTLVN website.
+The map of Vietnam's provinces across the North, Central, and South regions on the HTLVN website.<br>
-- Note: This is not the main page of the website.
+Note: This is not the main page of the website.
 It is only the province selection page — a part of the HTLVN website.

 ## Screenshots